Skip to main content

 Key Design Decisions

-• Prefork Celery workers support task termination, concurrency, and graceful shutdowns—critical for webhook dispatch and maintenance jobs.
+Prefork workers support task termination, concurrency, and graceful shutdowns—critical for webhook dispatch and maintenance jobs.

-• Index signatures prevent stale caches without manual invalidation.
+Index signatures prevent stale caches and keep retrievers consistent without manual invalidation.

 Further Reading